 Dr. Buchsbaum’s research interests focus on signal transduction pathways in tumor growth and metastasis, exploring the breast cancer microenvironment with the goal of developing novel therapeutic inhibitors for clinical use in treating breast cancer.

 “Dr. Buchsbaum is deeply invested in developing better tools for the detection of breast cancer and has established ongoing collaborations with many key investigators – both at Tufts MC and outside our organization – to advance this work,” said Errol Norwitz, MD, PhD, former Chief Scientific Officer at Tufts Medical Center.
 “Her research aligns beautifully with the Cancer Center’s mission to more rapidly translate basic science to advances in clinical practice.”

 Dr. Buchsbaum earned her bachelor’s degree in Chemistry and Physics, cum laude, at Harvard College and received her medical degree from Cornell University Medical College.
 She completed her residency in Internal Medicine at Beth Israel Hospital, and a clinical and research fellowship in Hematology/Oncology at Tufts Medical Center.
 Dr. Buchsbaum makes her home in Winchester, Mass. with her husband, Michael Arwe, where they have raised two children and four dogs.

 About Tufts Medical Center

-Tufts Medical Center is an exceptional, not-for-profit, 415-bed academic medical center that is home to both a full-service hospital for adults and Floating Hospital for Children.
+Tufts Medical Center is an exceptional, not-for-profit, 415-bed academic medical center that is home to both a full-service hospital for adults and Tufts Medical Center.
 Conveniently located in downtown Boston, the Medical Center is the principal teaching hospital for Tufts University School of Medicine.
 The Medical Center features a level one trauma center with rooftop helipad, the largest heart transplant center in New England and a renowned research program, ranking among the top 10 percent of independent hospitals to receive federal research funding.
 A physician network of 1,800 New England Quality Care Alliance doctors represents our strong commitment to health in the community.
 Tufts Medical Center is a founding member of Wellforce.
 For more information, visit www.tuftsmedicalcenter.org